-Tear stains--the brown, streaky stains in the corners of and under some dogs' eyes--are caused by pigment, yeast and bacteria buildup which, in turn, are commonly caused by excessive hair in eyes, allergies, ear infections, poor food quality, and/or blocked ducts.
-These stains are most obvious on light-colored dogs, and some breeds are more prone to excessive tearing than others including poodles, Maltese and shih tzus.
+Tear stains–the brown, streaky stains in the corners of and under some dogs' eyes–are caused by pigment, yeast and bacteria buildup.
+Those things, in turn, are commonly caused by excessive hair in eyes, allergies, ear infections, poor food quality, and/or blocked ducts.
+These stains are most obvious on light-colored dogs, and some breeds are more prone to excessive tearing than others including poodles, Maltese, and Shih Tzus.

 First and foremost, make sure to regularly trim long hairs near your dog's eyes.
 Doing so will help prevent tears and watering, as longer hair is more likely to trap bacteria and yeast which cause eye irritation.

 Changing the pH of your dog's tears to a more alkaline nature can reduce staining.
 The change in alkalinity makes it difficult for yeast and bacteria to thrive, causing less eye irritation and fewer stains.
 Add a teaspoon of cider vinegar to your dog's water bowl daily to keep tear stains down.
 One organic apple cider vinegar that is available online or in grocery stores is Bragg Apple Cider Vinegar.